lotabout/skim/README.md

 ```

 Given an `Option<SkimItemReceiver>`, skim will read items accordingly, do its
-job and bring us back the user selection including the selected items(with
+job and bring us back the user selection including the selected items, the
-their indices), the query, etc. Note that:
+query, etc. Note that:

 - `SkimItemReceiver` is `crossbeam::channel::Receiver<Arc<dyn SkimItem>>`
 - If it is none, it will invoke the given command and read items from command output